 - Move small, tender plants into the greenhouse until they recover properly.

 - Cut back frosted growth in spring to a healthy new bud.
 This will encourage the production of new shoots and will prevent further dieback.

 - Newly-planted crops need to be checked regularly.
 Ensure their roots are always in contact with the soil by re-firming the ground around them.

 If your plants are brown and lifeless, winter may have killed parts of them.

-The leaves of your evergreens might have been dried out by the winter winds.
+The winter winds might have dried out the leaves of your evergreens.
 If you notice brown or bronze leaves, don’t be too quick to think it is a fungal disease.
-Usually, your evergreens’ leaves will go back to their normal colours in spring.
+Usually, your evergreens’ leaves will go back to their typical colours in spring.
 Nevertheless, you can use mulch as a preventive measure to reduce water loss.

 Be Better Prepared Next Year

 Great!
 Now that you learned how to handle garden damage after winter and bad weather, here are some measures you can take to avoid severe damage the next time a bad UK snow or wind storm hits upon your garden.

 - Before the onset of next winter, remove partially dead or weak branches.
 This will make trees and bushes less susceptible to damage.

 - Use mulch around the base of plants to help maintain a more constant temperature at the base.